Acoustic Slide Guitars

 Bridge and Pickup

 The spacing at the bridge is 58mm between outside strings, a good fingerpicking size.
 This spacing is common on classical guitars but can be altered to suit.
 The undersaddle pickups that I use are a low profile high output piezo version that I make myself.
-I charge $80 aud to supply and fit it.
-These pickups need no boosting as they have more output than a strat.
+I charge $100 aud to supply and fit it.
 I do not fit preamps into the side of my guitars, as my instruments will long outlive any electronics.

 The guitars are optimized to a string tension of around 70 to 80kgs.
 (150lbs) They will handle more tension than that, but dynamics will decrease as the tension starts to lock up the sound board.
 Although my guitars are stronger than most, you can still destroy them with excessive string tension by using the wrong strings for the tuning.
 Please use this chart as a guide.